-From the top of its 12,912 meters, the majestic mountain the Mont Ventoux, nicknamed the “Giant of Provence”, is the highest peak of Vaucluse.
-Topped with a white crest it gives the illusion of eternal snow and the views from its summit take your breath away.
-Whether you visit in the summer or winter, or you’re a cycling or walking fan, this is an area that will never fail to surprise and dazzle…
+From the top of its 1912 meters, Mont Ventoux nicknamed the “Giant of Provence” is the highest peak in Vaucluse.
+Capped with a white crest giving the illusion of eternal snow, the views from its summit are breathtaking.
+Whether by bike or on foot, in summer or in winter, this region will not stop surprising you!

-At the foot of the Mount Ventoux Caromb is a quiet and charming village.
-Steeped in tradition and is the ideal place for those who would like a holiday away from the masses.
-A Caromb holiday offers visitors the chance to relax in stunning surroundings with a several activities available for the more energetic in the group.
-A Caromb holiday rental provides all of the comforts that you would expect of a hotel with the added bonus of some stunning scenery.
+At the foot of Mont Ventoux, Caromb is a quiet and charming village.
+Steeped in tradition, this is the perfect place for those who want a vacation away from the crowds.
+Caromb offer vacationers the opportunity to relax in beautiful surroundings with several activities available.
+A vacation home in Caromb offers all the comforts you would expect from a hotel with an added bonus: stunning scenery.

 Set on the edge of the beautiful Vaucluse plateau and close to the prestigious Côte du Rhône wine villages, Carpentras is a lively Provençal town between the Mont Ventoux and the Luberon Valley is a paradise for cyclists and wine-lovers.

-At the foot of the famous Mont Ventoux, in the Vaucluse, the small perched town of Bédoin overlooks majestically the surroundings.
-The church of Saint Pierre, which dominates its town center, is visible for miles.
-Bedoin is also considered the mecca for cyclists in Provence.
+At the foot of the famous Mont Ventoux, in the Vaucluse, the small town of Bédoin majestically dominates the surroundings.
+St. Peter's Church, which overlooks its town center, is visible for miles around.
+Bédoin is also considered an important meeting point for cyclists in Provence.

 Malaucène, capital of Ventoux, is a pretty 10th century village.
 It revolves around its old fort which dominates the town.
 Its historical heritage is worthy of interest and the surrounding countryside, superb, allows many outdoor activities.